 Ever have one of those days when everything seems totally unfair?
-Of course you have if you are going through a divorce, especially an unfair divorce.
+Of course you have if you are going through a divorce.
+Let’s talk about an unfair divorce.

 On the flip side, how about if you are the one having to pay the child support and you feel you got an unfair ruling?
 Maybe you have to pay what your state requires, but you have the kids most of the time.
 That unfairness could drive someone crazy.

 Guess what?
 Newsflash.
+An unfair divorce isn’t that unusual.
 Divorce IS unfair and most people think they are getting screwed all the time, no matter what the settlement was.

 So, here are 7 pieces of advice for your unfair divorce: